ROCm/omniperf/docs/install/core-install.rst

 ROCProfiler
 -----------

-Omniperf relies on ROCProfiler's ``rocprof`` binary during the profiling process.
+Omniperf relies on :doc:`ROCProfiler <rocprofiler:index>`'s ``rocprof`` binary during the profiling process.
 Normally, the path to this binary is detected automatically, but you can override the path by the setting the optional ``ROCPROF`` environment variable.